prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 Bidder implementations may assume that any params have already been validated against the defined json-schema.

 {: .alert.alert-warning :}
 Prebid Server bid adapters must follow all required conventions defined in the [Module Rules](/dev-docs/module-rules.html).
 Not doing so could lead to delays in approving your adapter for inclusion in Prebid Server.
-If you'd like to apply for an exception to one of the rules, make your case in a new [Prebid Server issue](https://github.com/prebid/prebid-server/issues).
+If you'd like to apply for an exception to one of the rules, make your request in a new [Prebid Server issue](https://github.com/prebid/prebid-server/issues).

 ### Generic OpenRTB Bidder